-How to Increase Your Website Load Speed for Better Conversion Rates
+How to Optimize Your Website Load Speed for Better Conversion Rates

 Surprisingly, even with today’s providers’ internet speed of over 100 Mbit/sec and cell phone operators’ 5G implementation, website load speed is still an issue for some businesses.
 The parameter is vital, affecting conversion, bounce, and website traffic, as well as other business KPIs.
 Moreover, having to choose between two similar websites, most users would prefer the fastest to load and to not make users wait.
 There are a lot of website speed studies on the internet, proving the aforementioned statement, and here’s a good infographic example of them.